vcedeno/PLOS_ONE_Pipelines_Supporting_Information/README.md

 The property-inference-pipeline format follows the pipeline design and implementation described in Section 7, _"Pipeline design and implementation"_.
 These pipelines are composable.
+We say that the pipelines in this repo contain the “pipeline framework” code for extensibility to other pipelines.

 * json-schema: This folder contains the pipeline configuration files and datasets.
     - h1: Dataset for the function h1, that generates the properties for a Markovian transition matrix.